breannanpr/CityofMissoulaBudgetCapstone/README.md

 ## Feedback Welcome!
 If you'd like to adapt this work to your city or department, feel free to fork the repo or reach out.
-This work is open for public use under civic good licensing.
+***This work is open for public use under civic good licensing. ***

 ## Appendicies

-### Appendix 1A: City Program Inventory Internal Data Collection Data Columns
+### Appendix 1A: Cleaned City Program Inventory Internal Data Collection Data Columns

-1. Fund: Identifies the financial fund supporting the program.
+1. fund: Identifies the financial fund supporting the program.
-2. Org: Department responsible for the program’s delivery or oversight.
+2. dept_no: formerly "Org" in the pre-cleaned data, Department responsible for the program’s delivery or oversight.
-3. Activity: Code linked to a specific function or financial activity in the City's system.
+3. activity: Code linked to a specific function or financial activity in the City's system.
-4. Program Title (H8): The name of the city-funded service or function.
+4. program_title_h8: The name of the city-funded service or function, representing a specific output or public-facing activity.
-5. Requested Title Change (I9): Suggested updates to program titles, submitted by departments.
+5. requested_title_change_i9: Suggested updates to program titles, submitted by departments.
-6. Department (H6): Label for the department managing the program.
+6. department_h6: Label for the department managing the program.
-7. FTEs (H36): Full-Time Equivalent employees assigned to the program.
+7. ftes_h36: Full-Time Equivalent employees assigned to the program.
-8. Personnel (G27): Budget for salaries, benefits, and direct staff compensation.
+8. personnel_g27: Budget for salaries, benefits, and direct staff compensation.
-9. O&M (G28): Operational costs and maintenance-related expenses.
+9. o&m_g28: Operational costs and maintenance-related expenses.
-10. Debt (G29): Costs related to debt service obligations.
+10. debt_g29: Costs related to debt service obligations.
-11. Grant (G30): Costs related to Grant paid to other organizations.
+11. grant_g30: Costs related to Grant paid to other organizations.
-12. Transfers (G31): Transfers between funds or departments.
+12. transfers_g31: Transfers between funds or departments.
-13. Captial (G32): Capital expenditures for infrastructure or equipment.
+13. capital_g32: Capital expenditures for infrastructure or equipment.
-14. Total Expenditures (G33): Sum of all budgeted costs for the program.
+14. total_expenditures_g33: Sum of all budgeted costs for the program.
-15. Cost Recovery (E58, P24): Portion of program costs offset by revenue sources.
+15. cost_recovery_e58_yn: Portion of program costs offset by revenue sources.
+16. cost_recovery_p24_percent:
-16. Description (E12): Written explanation of the program’s purpose and activities.
+17. description_e12: Written explanation of the program’s purpose and activities, why it exists and how it benefits the community.
-17. Additional Activities (E20): Notes extra roles, services, or responsibilities.
+18. additional_activities_e20: Notes extra roles, services, or responsibilities.
-18. Mandate (E41, H41, E43): Indicates legal requirement, authority, and rationale.
+19. mandate_e41_yn: Indicates legal requirement (federal, state or court-appointed), authority, and rationale.
-19. Service Level (E47, H47, E49): Describes level of service offered and justification.
-20. Reliance & Interdependencies (E53, E55): Captures both community dependence and internal links to other programs.
-21. Strategic Goal (E64, E66, E68, E74, E80): Tags which City strategic goals the program supports.
-22. Trend (Demand) (E87, E89): Describes changes in demand or usage over time.
-23. Risk (E93, E95): Identifies short-term risks and supporting notes.

-**Program**: City-funded service or function with a 6-digit code, representing a specific output or public-facing activity.

-**Program Description**: Short summary explaining what the program does, why it exists and how it benefits the community.

-**Mandate**: Legally required (federal, state or court-appointed).
 Does not include contract-based or optional services.
+20. mandate_h41_entity:
+21: mandate_e43_descript:

-**Service Requirements (External)**: Rules imposed by external entities (ex., regulatory agencies), even if the program itself isn't mandated.
+22. service_requirement_e47_yn: Describes service requirements or rules imposed by external entities (regulatory agencies), even if program is not mandated and provies justification.
+23. service_requirement_h47_entity:
+24. service_requirement_e49_descript:

-**Reliance**: Community dependence or risk of disruption if removed from the community.
+25. reliance_e53_level: Captures both community dependence and risk of disruption if removed from the community.
 High reliance = wide usage, few alternatives, or critical outcomes.
+26. reliance_e55_high_descript:
+27. strategic_goal_e64_yn: Tags which City strategic goals the program supports.
+28. strategic_goal_e66_name:
+29. strategic_goal_e68_action_descript:
+30. strategic_goal_e74_additional_activities:
+31. strategic_goal_e80_2nd_additional_activities:

-**Trend**: Indicates whether the program's demand is growing, stable, declining or evolving due to external factors.
+32. trend_demand_e87_level: Describes changes in demand or usage over time, indicates whether a programs demand is growing, stable, declining or evolving due to external factors.
+33. trend_demand_e89_descript:

-**Risk**: Assesses potential challenges in the next 1-3 years (ex., funding cuts, staffing issues, legal changes).
+34. risk_e93_type: Identifies short-term risks and supporting notes; assesses potential challenges in the next 1-3 years (ex., funding cuts, staffing issues, legal changes).

-**Internal Use**: Data used internally for planning and analysis, but not necessarily shared publicly.
+35. risk_e95_descript:

-### Appendix 1B: Expenditure Status Data Columns
+### Appendix 1B: Cleaned Expenditure Status Data Columns

+1. adjusted_appropriation:
+2. fund_no:
+3. dept_no:
+4. activity_code:
+5. object_code:
+6. sub_object_code:
+7. account_description:
+8. department: